rwcitek/docker/_slides/DockerGentleIntro.md

 ```
 ```
 Hello from Docker!
 This message shows that your installation appears to be working correctly.

 To generate this message, Docker took the following steps:
  1. The Docker client contacted the Docker daemon.
+ 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
 ...
 ```
 ---